reactjs/id.react.dev/src/content/reference/react/useLayoutEffect.md

 #### `useEffect` tidak menghalangi browser {/*useeffect-does-not-block-the-browser*/}

-Here is the same example, but with [`useEffect`](/reference/react/useEffect) instead of `useLayoutEffect`.
-If you're on a slower device, you might notice that sometimes the tooltip "flickers" and you briefly see its initial position before the corrected position.

 Berikut merupakan contoh identik menggunakan [`useEffect`](/reference/react/useEffect) daripada `useLayoutEffect`.
 Jika Anda menggunakan perangkat yang lebih lambat, mungkin Anda akan melihat bahwa terkadang *tooltip* "berkedip" dan secara singkat Anda melihat posisi awalnya sebelum diperbaiki.

 <Sandpack>